roeder/schneller/README.md

 ## 2. Extract mean and s.d. measurements

 We want to proceed only using the variables containing mean values or standard deviation values.
-The dataset includes a file named `features.txt`, which lists the 561 measurement variable names.
+The data set includes a file named `features.txt`, which lists the 561 measurement variable names.
 We read in those variable names and assign them to the corresponding column names of `complete_data`: